Optimizing The Getup - Part 1: But First, Why?

 - Or a drill to enhance recovery

-When you factor in how many ways the Getup can be used with the amount of time it takes to train, you wind up with a lift that targets all aspects of warm-up, strength, and recovery.
+When you factor in how many ways the Getup can be used with the amount of time it takes to train, you wind up with a lift that targets all aspects of warm-up, strength, and recovery and requires all but 5-10 minutes of your time.

 Should you follow the Simple and Sinister approach, this can all be accomplished with as few as 5 Getups on each side, 3-5 days a week – and I’d argue even as few as 3 per side.